DETAILED ACTION

 R.sub.1—OPF.sub.2 (Formula 2, see [65]) [Chemical Formula 2] wherein R.sub.1 is C3-C8 alkyl (see [74], R is hydrogen, and n is an integer of 3-8 which is equivalent to R.sub.1 being C3-C8 alkyl).

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Choi in view of Kim and further in view of Lee to substitute the difluorophosphite compound as taught by Choi in view of Kim in view of Lee for the difluorophosphite compound represented by Formula 2 as taught by Cho as an art effective equivalent electrolyte additive for improving high temperature stability and preventing deterioration characteristics.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Choi in view of Watarai and further in view of Lee to substitute the difluorophosphite compound as taught by Choi in view of Kim in view of Lee for the difluorophosphite compound represented by Formula 2 as taught by Cho as an art effective equivalent electrolyte additive for improving high temperature stability and preventing deterioration characteristics (see [43] of Cho).

 Response to Arguments

-Regarding applicants’ arguments that the results provided in Table A the excellent battery performance, including cycle life characteristics, high-temperature stability, and storage stability is attributable not to the combination of (i) and (ii) and could not have been predicted by the combination of Choi, Kim, Cho, and Matsubara.
-The argument is moot as the rejection of record does not rely on the same combination of references previously applied.
+Regarding applicant’s arguments that the combination of Lee and Kim and Choi could not have obviously derived or predicted the specific combination of features of the present invention and the effects achieved therefrom.
+This argument is moot as the current rejection of record no longer relies on the same combination of references previously applied.

 Conclusion